robertdebock/ansible-role-zabbix_server/README.md

     - robertdebock.zabbix_server
 ```

 The machine you are running this on, may need to be prepared.
-Tests have been done on machines prepared by this playbook:
 ```yaml
 ---
 - name: Prepare